 Plan C—built in Redtown

-REALTOR® B objected to the ad and sent it with a complaint to the Secretary of his Board, charging that the ad was misleading.
-The Secretary referred it to the Grievance Committee.
-The Grievance Committee, upon consideration, referred it back to the Secretary to schedule a hearing before a Hearing Panel of the Professional Standards Committee.
-The Hearing Panel considered the matter in a hearing attended by REALTORS® A and B.
+REALTOR® B objected to the post and forwarded it with a complaint to the Professional Standards Administrator of his Association, charging that the blog post was misleading.
+A Hearing Panel of the Professional Standards Committee considered the matter in a hearing attended by REALTORS® A and B.

 It was the panel’s opinion that it is not unethical to point out the current tax differentials of various municipal jurisdictions, but that the ﬁnal paragraph of the advertisement in question constituted an attempt to capitalize on a tax differential that is not predictable.
 To offer $5,000 or more house “free” based upon indeﬁnite continuation of a current tax situation, which is not certain, is misleading.
 Therefore, the Hearing Panel concluded, the ad violated Article 12 of the Code of Ethics in that it did not present a true picture that could be assured by REALTOR® A.